bloodmc/GriefDefenderDoc/docs/wiki/Configuration.md

 See [Claim Identifiers](/wiki/basic/Claim-Management.html#claim-identifiers)

-The `claimnames.conf` file is used to store a mapping of player UUID to friendly claim names.
+The `claimnames.yml` file is used to store a mapping of player UUID to friendly claim names.

 ```
 e035f345-1234-5678-b341-cb1c91fe2123 {